willcpope/box_office_predictor/README.md

 * Trained a linear regression model using Sci-kit Learn

 ## Webpage
-* Used Flask, HTML, and CSS to create a webpage that allows user input a sample Metascore to predict Box Office Revenue.
+* Used Flask, HTML, and CSS to create a webpage that allows user input a sample Metascore to predict Box Office Revenue